Home

 Fig. 5 Giant closing midgut gastroschisis.

-a).
-Upon arrival without resuscitation and stabilization and vascular compromise as the protruded bowel at right angle to the defect kinking blood vessels and reducing the vascular supply. b).
-During initial resuscitation and stabilization—note the preservation of vascular supply by holding the protruded contents perpendicular to the abdominal wall defect thus, allowing full blood supply. c).
-Administration of 100% oxygen improves the color and viability of the gut by higher oxygen delivery to tissues.
+(a) Upon arrival without resuscitation and stabilization and with vascular compromise as the protruded bowel, at a right angle to the defect, kinked blood vessels, and reduced vascular supply. (b) During initial resuscitation and stabilization, note the preservation of vascular supply by holding the protruded contents perpendicular to the abdominal wall defect, thus allowing full blood supply. (c) Administration of 100% oxygen improves the color and viability of the gut by higher oxygen delivery to tissues.

 Perinatal management